 What is Relational Somatic Therapy?

 RST is a trauma-informed and client-centred therapy for healing trauma and integrating painful past experiences.
 This style of therapy emphasizes safety and presence and is non-cathartic.
-This ensures that integration of the brain and nervous system happens in a way that is not disruptive to client's lives.
+This ensures that the integration of the brain and nervous system happens in a way that is not disruptive to client's lives.

-The “goal” of therapy is to feel more grounded, more present, more able to handle life’s challenges and develop more skills to enjoy healthy relationships.
+The “goal” of somatic therapy is to feel more grounded, more present, more able to handle life’s challenges and develop more skills to enjoy healthy relationships.

 We sit together and bear witness to the information that your body holds.
 We use present time awareness of the felt sensations in the body to access information about what you need in order to heal.